SumoLogic/sumologic-kubernetes-collection/deploy/docs/Troubleshoot_Collection.md

 ### Missing `kube-controller-manager` or `kube-scheduler` metrics

 There’s an issue with backwards compatibility in the current version of the prometheus-operator helm chart that requires us to override the selectors for kube-scheduler and kube-controller-manager in order to see metrics from them.
-If you are not seeing metrics from these two targets, try running the commands in the "Configure Prometheus" section [above](#missing-metrics-for-controller-manager-or-scheduler).
+If you are not seeing metrics from these two targets, try running the commands in the "Configure Prometheus" section [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/tree/master/deploy/docs/Non_Helm_Installation.md#missing-metrics-for-controller-manager-or-scheduler).

 ### Rancher